onejun992/onejun992.github.io/publications.md

       <div class="pub-title">
         A Study of the Chinese Video Platform Bilibili from the Perspective of Cultural Hybridity:
-        Focusing on the “Bainianji” (New Year Festival Program).
+        Focusing on “Pay New Year's call period” (Lunar New Year Gala).
       </div>

       <div class="pub-venue">